CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/networking.md

 ### IPv6 Shared Network

 We have prepared an IPv6 prefix `public-muni-v6-432`, which is available for both personal and group projects.
 The network is available as an attachable network for VMs with no limits.
-For more information please refer to page [Attaching interface](../how-to-guides/attaching-interface.md).
+For more information, refer to the [Attaching interface](../how-to-guides/attaching-interface.md) section.